George Margitich

 George Francis Margitich (18 November 1908 – 17 January 1958) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL) during the 1930s.

 Football

+Margitich attended Rostrevor College and was a member of the 1st XVIII from the age of thirteen.
+In his final year at Rostrevor, Margitich captained the First XI cricket team.
+In 1927, he kicked 151 goals in eleven games, averaging almost 14 goals per game.
+In his five years representing Rostrevor's First XVIII football side he kicked over 400 goals.

-Originally from South Australian National Football League (SANFL) club South Adelaide, Margitich debuted for Melbourne in 1930 and kicked 73 goals, a then club record for most goals in a season.
+Following Rostrevor, Margitich played for South Australian National Football League (SANFL) club South Adelaide He kicked 74 goals and was selected to tour Western Australia with the state team.
+Margitich was transferred by his employer (Vacuum Oil) to Victoria.
+Margitich then debuted for Melbourne in 1930 and kicked 73 goals, a then club record for most goals in a season.
 He topped their goalkicking again in 1931 and 1932 and managed 10 goals in a game three times in his career.
 The most he kicked was 12 against North Melbourne in 1931.

+In 1935 he left Victoria to coach Swan Districts in Western Australia.
+While business commitments kept him away from football he had enough free time to be wicketkeeper for district cricket.

+Death

+Margitich died suddenly at home on 17 January 1958.
+He was 49 years old.